lkifish/seafish/README.md

 # seafish
+Hello world
-for learning data science on corsera
+This is for learning data science on corsera